pokaichang72/C-Snake/README.md

 C-Snake
 =======

-A snake game written in C and only run on windows.
+A snake game (?) written in C and only runs on windows.